Zouzzou21/Tohoku-University-Courses/TM10028000-Computer_Architecture/chapter-1/README.md

 ![Basic_Structure_of_Computer-Von-Neumann_Model.png](image/Basic_Structure_of_Computer-Von-Neumann_Model.png)

-(Yellow arrow) Control flow = is use for control the calculator flow (Red arrow) Data flow = is use to transfert the data to calculate
+(Yellow arrow) Control flow = is use for control the calculator flow \
+(Red arrow) Data flow = is use to transfert the data to calculate

-Moore's law = Cqlculations per second per constant dollar by year increase du to the number of transistor in a CPU increase due to the process of miniaturisation of them.
+Moore's law = Calculations per second per constant dollar by year increase du to the number of transistor in a CPU increase due to the process of miniaturisation of them.

-The Law of Accelerating Returns
+The Law of Accelerating Returns:
 ```mermaid
 graph LR
     A[Technology Advances] --> B[More New Users Adopt]